mdegans/mdegans/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a social distancing library written in Vala using DeepStream elements in a GStreamer pipeline.
-- 🌱 I’m currently learning Vala
+- 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on anything Tegra or Covid-19 related.
 - 🤔 I’m looking for help with Debian packaging.
 - 💬 Ask me about Tegra.